muralivnv/cpp-pyplot/README.md

 Even if the user is fine with the above limitations, he/she is limited to just one plotting library.
 What if there comes a need to use awesome **seaborn** capabilities or **bokeh-plot** features or **Plotly**, there are no packages that are readily available and even if they are, I am pretty sure that the above limitations will come into action.

-Instead of reinventing the wheel this library uses python to do it's plotting.
 Given the awesome open source libraries, ZeroMQ and python-ASTEVAL, data pipe latency with ZeroMQ for inter process communication and latency for string command execution on python is negligible.

-## To the User
-⭐ this repo if you are currently using it or if you find this implementation interesting.
-This way, if any other user comes across this repo, he/she may find it more interesting to dig a little deeper.

-And if you are currently using this library, post a sample plotting snippet using the Issue tab and tagging the issue with label `sample_usage`.

 ## Usage
 ```cpp